Determine a bid strategy based on your goals

 - If you want to increase brand awareness – not drive traffic to your site – focusing on impressions may be your strategy.
 You can use cost per thousand viewable impressions (vCPM) bidding to put your message in front of customers.
 You can also use a Target Search Page Location or Target Outranking Share strategy to maximise visibility.

-- If you run video ads and want to increase views or interactions with your ads, you can use cost per view (CPV) or CPM or cost-per-thousand (CPM) bidding.
+- If you run video ads and want to increase views or interactions with your ads, you can use cost per view (CPV) or cost per thousand impressions (CPM) bidding.

 - If you run video ads and your goal is to increase product or brand consideration, you can use cost per view (CPV).